Ivorforce/NumDot/docs/setup/custom_builds.rst

 Godot is a multi-platform project.
 That means making custom builds involve building on multiple platforms.
 Usually, this is very difficult, but continuous integration (CI) a lot easier.

 NumDot already has CI configured.
-To make use of it, you need fork the repository, make your changes, and tag a release.
+To make use of it, you need fork the repository, make your changes, and trigger a build.
 To start, make an account on `GitHub <https://github.com>`_.
 Visit the `NumDot Repository <https://github.com/Ivorforce/NumDot>`_, and at the top, click "Fork".

 Then, continue with the setup.